Overview

 /siltpoke-mute |

 Silence Siltpoke for a duration.
-Mute beats wake — critic never fires while active |
+Mute beats wake — code review never fires while active |

 /siltpoke-unmute |

-Clear the Siltpoke mute marker so the critic fires again |
+Clear the Siltpoke mute marker so the code review fires again |

 Memory & facts